 This is the same ladybug in all these photos in the collage below.

-The pictures were taken a couple of days ago ( or was it yesterday?).
+The pictures were taken a couple of days ago.

 I see fewer and fewer of them this time of year.